Mexican Drug Kingpin 'El Chapo' Is Sentenced To Life Plus 30 Years In U.S. Prison

 Guzmán, 62, was extradited from his native Mexico to the U.S. in January 2017.
 The terms of his extradition included a pledge that U.S. authorities would not seek the death penalty.

+Guzmán's punishment, Benczkowski said, "brings a measure of justice" to people in both the U.S. and Mexico who have been affected by his crimes.

+U.S. Attorney for the Southern District of Florida Ariana Fajardo Orshan said the life sentence was the only option for "somebody who has spent a lifetime poisoning the streets of our communities."

-A federal jury convicted Guzmán in February, finding him guilty of a raft of serious charges, from 26 drug-related violations to a murder conspiracy.
-His conviction included crimes such as narcotics trafficking, using a firearm in drug crimes and money laundering.
+A federal jury convicted Guzmán in February, finding him guilty of a raft of serious charges, from drug crimes to a murder conspiracy.
+His conviction included 10 counts of crimes such as narcotics trafficking, using a firearm in drug crimes and money laundering.

-At Wednesday's sentencing, Guzmán's attorneys reiterated their call for a new trial, asking for a hearing to go over their complaints about the jury.
+At Wednesday's sentencing, Guzmán's attorneys reiterated their call for a new trial, asking for a hearing to go over their allegations of jury misconduct.

 "This case was simply an inquisition.
-It was a show trial, and how it ended is exactly perfect for that description," attorney Jeffrey Lichtman said.
+It was a show trial, and how it ended is exactly perfect for that description," defense attorney Jeffrey Lichtman said.
 He said the government's witnesses had included "lunatics and sociopaths and psychopaths" and that "up to five jurors broke the law — violated the law while they were judging Mr. Guzmán for crimes."

 After Guzmán was convicted, his defense team said the trial was tainted, claiming that members of the jury had ignored the judge's orders not to read about the trial outside of the court proceedings.